letsfindaway/away/Software.md

 # List of commonly used software

 The programs used in daily business are the ones which are most important to have a good counterpart on the Linux side.
-Here I provide a list of important applications and some first ideas on how to repace them (if at all).
+Here I provide a list of my important applications and some first ideas on how to replace them (if at all).
 The list is divided into three categories: Things which are easily available on Linux, things which could probably run in wine and things where I will look for a replacement.

 ## Available on Linux